Your Horse Has Laminitis. Do You Need to Put Her Down?

 Treating Laminitis

 Cold water hosing, cold packs, anti-inflammatory drugs, and corrective shoeing are all extremely useful in treating an acute case of laminitis.
-Here is an excellent video that describes each.

-In the long run, the most important thing is to get your horse on the correct diet.
 Quality grass hay combined with a low starch grain will help your horse recover, and keep her sound.
 Here are some tips:

 Best Horse Feed